Qiskit/textbook/notebooks/quantum-machine-learning/README.md

-# README
+# Quantum machine learning course

-These notebooks are the source files for the _Quantum Machine Learning_ course of the Qiskit Textbook.
+These notebooks are the source files for the _Quantum machine learning_ course of the Qiskit Textbook.

 > [!IMPORTANT]